 The same basic scheme for reading the Bible in worship is followed by Roman Catholic, Anglican, Lutheran, Methodist and other Reformed Churches.
-There is a three-year cycle of scripture readings, Sunday by Sunday, Currently, the readings for Year A are used.
-We will move to Year C on Advent Sunday, 2 December 2018.
+There is a three-year cycle of scripture readings, Sunday by Sunday.
+We moved to Year C on Advent Sunday, 2 December 2018.

 The Roman Catholic Church uses the Roman Lectionary (RL).
 The passages for the forthcoming Sunday may be accessed through the Catholic Ireland website.